xrdocs/xrdocs.github.io/_helpdocs/2016-05-16--xrdocs-formatting-useful-tips.md

 Going live is simple.
 Hit the metadata button again and replace `position: hidden` with `position: top` as shown below:

 ![position-top](https://xrdocs.github.io/xrdocs-images/assets/images/position-top.png){: .align-center}

+Save and Commit.
+You're live! and will tweeted out on https://twitter.com/xrdocs in upto an hour.